 Seared tuna and veggie bowl

 - 2 oz snow peas 60g, approx

-- 1 tsp vegetable oil
+- 1 teaspoon vegetable oil

 - 3 oz tuna 90g, approx

-- 1 tbsp lime juice
+- 1 tablespoon lime juice

-- 1 tbsp vegetable oil
+- 1 tablespoon vegetable oil

-- 1 tsp honey
+- 1 teaspoon honey

-- 1 tsp sesame oil
+- 1 teaspoon sesame oil

-Spiralize the carrot and cucumber and put in a serving bowl in little mounds.
+- Spiralize the carrot and cucumber and put in a serving bowl in little mounds.
 Thinly slice the mango and add to the bowl.
 Trim the ends from the snow peas and boil some water to cook them.

-Warm the 1tsp oil in a small skillet over a medium-high heat.
+- Warm the 1tsp oil in a small skillet over a medium-high heat.
 Add the tuna and cook for a couple minutes on each side to sear.
 Cook a little more if you prefer, but tuna works underdone as well.
 Remove from pan and rest a minute before slicing.

-Meanwhile, put the snow peas in a small pan with boiling water and boil for no more than a minute.
+- Meanwhile, put the snow peas in a small pan with boiling water and boil for no more than a minute.
 Drain and run under cold water to stop them cooking further.
 Add them to the bowl along with the sliced tuna.

-Whisk/shake together in a small jar the ingredients for the dressing and pour over the bowl.
+- Whisk/shake together in a small jar the ingredients for the dressing and pour over the bowl.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.